andpor/react-native-sqlite-storage/README.md

 v3.1.2 (upcoming)
  1. Add support for Cocoa Pods (thanks to JAStanton for this contribution)
- 2. Set based iOS build to 8.0
+ 2. Set base iOS build to 8.0

 v3.1.1
  1. Fix for Cordova issue #517: reject ALTER, REINDEX and REPLACE operations in readTransactions